 Lawrence Arts Center Strategic Plan

-The Lawrence Arts Center is a public and private partnership whose charter recognizes it as the City’s leading and unifying arts organization.
+The Lawrence Arts Center is a public and private partnership with a charter that recognizes it as the City’s leading and unifying arts organization.
 Since its 1975 origin in a Carnegie Library Building, the Arts Center has grown to offer the best in contemporary exhibitions, visual and performing arts education, and performance to diverse audiences.

 In collaboration with the Leadership Team, the CEO updates the Strategic Plan the third quarter of each Fiscal Year before the next year’s budgeting process begins.